derrickburt/derrickburt.github.io/opengis/twitter/twitter.md

 #### Initial Hotspot Visualization

 Using the data from the above queries, I produced two maps in QGIS to visualize the twitter data.

-The first, below is a [kernel density map](https://pro.arcgis.com/en/pro-app/tool-reference/spatial-analyst/kernel-density.htm), a heat map that shows the most concentrated locations of tweets.
+The first, below is a [kernel density map](https://pro.arcgis.com/en/pro-app/tool-reference/spatial-analyst/kernel-density.htm), a heat map that shows the most concentrated locations of tweets per 10,000 people.
+For the parameters, I set the radius to 100km to emphasize counties with higher tweets, used 500 meters pixels (for smoother, go smaller -- it just may take longer to make), and set the "Weight from field" to the dorian tweet rate (per 10,000).

 <p align="center">
   <img src="photos/heatMap.png">
   </p>

 The second visualizes the NDTI, which is basically just a normalization of the tweets about Dorian compared to the baseline activity.
 The calculation:  (tweets about Dorian – baseline November tweets)/(tweets about Dorian + baseline November tweets).
+The darker purple areas have an above average

 <p align="center">
   <img src="photos/NDTImap.png">
   </p>

 ### Statistical Clustering and HotspotAnalysis in GeoDa